dgroomes/dgroomes/README-2.md

   badge URLs can be automatically gleaned from information returned by the GitHub APIs.
 If the status badge URL must be manually written then that goes against the spirit of this tool, which is to automatically generate the vast majority of the GitHub personal README page content.
 Requires research.
 Read the [docs on workflow status badges](https://docs.github.com/en/actions/managing-workflow-runs/adding-a-workflow-status-badge).
-* Implement paging so I can get above 100 repos.
+* [ ] Implement paging so I can get above 100 repos.
-* [ ] Rewrite the Bash script into Python (or any non-string language) because now I need to do pagination and things are silly.
+* [x] DONE Rewrite the Bash script into Python (or any non-string language) because now I need to do pagination and things are silly.
 * [x] DONE Drop the GitHub actions stuff.
 Way too gnarly (which I knew at the time and that was the reward of making something work and documenting the costs).
 If I bring it back it will be done in the main script (like Python) instead of parsing/passing/temp-directory-ing between Bash, files and jq.

-## Referenced Materials
+## Reference

 * [jq docs](https://stedolan.github.io/jq/manual/)